citp/privacy-policy-historical/v/va/val/valuepotion.com.md

-> *The following text is extracted and transformed from the valuepotion.com privacy policy that was archived on 2017-06-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170601192648id_/http%3A//www.valuepotion.com/legal/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the valuepotion.com privacy policy that was archived on 2018-09-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180903182408id_/http%3A//www.valuepotion.com/legal/privacy) for the most accurate reproduction.*

 # Privacy | Valuepotion

-Valuepotion Corp. ("Valuepotion") only acquires, uses and shares the user information that you expressly consent to for our collection, use and sharing.
+Valuepotion Pte.
+Ltd. ("Valuepotion") only acquires, uses and shares the user information that you expressly consent to for our collection, use and sharing.
 We understand the importance of protecting your information and that is why we actively guarantee your right to freely determine and manage your own user information.

 “Valuepotion Privacy Policy” means the guidelines that we must comply with in protecting the valuable personal information of users so that such users may safely use Valuepotion.
-We follow and abide by the Korean Act on the Protection of Personal Information and its guidelines.
+We follow and abide by the Singapore Personal Data Protection Act 2012 (No. 26 of 2012) (“Act”).

 In principle, this Privacy Policy applies to Valuepotion service ("Service") provided and operated by “Valuepotion”.
-Our Privacy Policy is governed by and interpreted in accordance with the laws of the Republic of Korea.

 ## 1\.
 Valuepotion acquires the following items of information from our users.